gdoumenc/coworks/docs/samples.rst

 Developers love sample applications.
 In this part, we will show you how to use the CoWorks framework to :

+ * Create a directory service to call technical microservice by there name
  * Create a website with content defined in the CosmisJS headless tool

- * Create a simple dashboard with ODOO as data source.
+.. _directory:

+It is usefull to be able to call a service by its name instead of by its api id;

 .. _headless:

-CosmicJS is an awesome headless CMS.
-Easy to use, intuitive and efficient.
+There are a lot of easy to use, intuitive and efficient headless CMS.
 This sample uses also the Jinja2 template engine to construct dynamic pages from CosmicJS content.
-At least we will use Cloud Front the AWS CDN tool to provide a efficient plateform.
+At least we will use Cloud Front, the AWS CDN tool, to provide an efficient content delivery.

 Fist verify that CoWorks is installed::